 Are you hearing everything that matters when you are talking to your customers?
-Can you really balance increased agent efficiency and productivity with improved customer service?
+Can you really balance increased efficiency and productivity with improved customer service?

 Accelerated by the pandemic, government agencies have made customer centricity and rapid response to customer service demands a top priority.
 The challenge is how to build customer centric capabilities and harness voice data to gain real-time insights in the new hybrid workplace, without the constraints of outdated legacy systems.

-Join us at an exclusive breakfast roundtable with your peers to learn how public sector agencies can improve citizen experience, quickly anticipate and respond to changing public needs, support vulnerable citizens, address compliance and deliver valuable productivity and cost efficiencies by harnessing the power of conversational intelligence.
+Join us at an exclusive breakfast roundtable with your peers to learn how public sector agencies can improve citizen experience, quickly anticipate and respond to changing public needs, support vulnerable citizens, and deliver valuable productivity and cost efficiencies by harnessing the power of conversational intelligence.

-Key conversational intelligence trends and use cases from public sector organisations around the world
+Key conversational intelligence trends and use cases

 How to adapt to the new recording requirements of the hybrid workplace including mobile and unified communications and collaboration platforms

 How voice AI can deliver critical real-time insights for rapid public service improvements

 How to build the business case for affordable, accessible cloud-based solutions, delivered as a service, to deliver fast ROI

 How to eliminate data silos and reduce cost and complexities of legacy solutions